IshaanAdarsh/Postgres-extension-tutorial/SGML/Sample-Ext.md

 PGXS := $(shell $(PG_CONFIG) --pgxs)
 include $(PGXS)
 ```
+For more information on the Makefiles, you can refer to the [PostgreSQL documentation on Makefile](https://www.postgresql.org/docs/current/extend-pgxs.html).

 ### Step 5: Build and Install the Extension
 - Build and install the extension using the following commands: